Strategizing Your Schedule

 Take Control Of Your Education

 This is your education.
-You choose your concentration, your minor, and the classes you want to take to satisfy all the LSA Degree Requirements.
+You choose your major, your minor, and the classes you want to take to satisfy all the LSA Degree Requirements.
 In order to get the most out of your choices, it is important to plan out what classes you will take and when you will take them.
 Your first step is to solidify your understanding of the requirements for your degree.
-This includes prerequisites and requirements for your concentrations and all the LSA degree requirements.
+This includes prerequisites and requirements for your majors and all the LSA degree requirements.
 Once you understand all of these requirements, you can use the following guidelines for planning your long-term and semester schedules.
 Go to the bottom of this page to download blank four-year, semester, and weekly schedules.

-If you have chosen a concentration, select your classes for your concentration and build your schedule around these.
+If you have chosen a major, select your classes for your major and build your schedule around these.
 You should plan semesters ahead of time, because some classes are only taught once a year.
 If you are planning to take classes in a spring or summer term, remember that fewer courses are offered.
 In this case, you might need to look ahead at the spring/summer course offerings when planning your winter classes.

 How Do I Decide What Else To Take?

-Your concentration, including prerequisites, will only take up about a quarter of the credit hours of the 120 credit hours you need to graduate.
+Your major, including prerequisites, will only take up about a quarter of the credit hours of the 120 credit hours you need to graduate.
 Therefore, you have a number of other choices to make when making your long-term plans and choosing classes each semester.